Tanvir07-Ronaldo/Stable-Diffusion-Colab-Pipeline/README.md

 4. Modify the `prompt` variable to whatever you want to visualize (e.g., "An astronaut riding a horse on Mars").
 5. Run the cell to generate and save your image!

+## 📄 License

+This project's source code (the Jupyter Notebook) is licensed under the **MIT License**.

+However, the underlying model weights (CompVis/stable-diffusion-v1-4) are governed by the **CreativeML OpenRAIL-M License**.
+Users must adhere to the terms of this license when using the generated output or the model weights themselves.

 ---
+*Author: Mohammad Tanvir

 ## 🔑 Guide: How to Get a Hugging Face Token
 To use the Stable Diffusion models, you must authenticate with Hugging Face.
 Follow these steps: